sbwoodside/swc-jekyll/_posts/2016/16-04-11-stephen-elop-nokia.markdown

 layout: post
 title: Stephen Elop, Nokia, Microsoft, and the Trojan War
 ---
-"What happened to Nokia" I was just wondering obviously the answer is like BlackBerry they were blinded by the magnificence of their own operating system and didn't realize that they are a hardware company and can't write an OS for shit.
+"What happened to Nokia" I was just wondering.
+Obviously the answer is like BlackBerry they were blinded by the magnificence of their own operating system and didn't realize that they are a hardware company and can't write an OS for shit.